 Free help for depression.
 Please check out our free ebook “30 Days to Alleviate Depression.”
 If you’re struggling with feelings of depression, this just might be the missing key you’ve been looking for.

-A message to those who are struggling with depression
+A message of hope to those who are struggling with depression

 Hello, my name is Linda Bjork.
 I’m the founder and executive director of Hope for Healing and I have a personal message for anyone who is struggling with feelings of depression.